All Articles/

 Asthma and Allergy Triggers

 According to CDC research, cockroach allergens are present in 85% of urban homes and can trigger asthma attacks, especially in children.
-The allergens come from cockroach saliva, feces, and shed skin particles that become airborne and circulate through HVAC systems.
+These allergens persist in carpets and upholstery for months after an infestation.

 Immediate Action Steps You Can Take Today